Cheaper travel tips

 Most flights from Australia for example, fly to Rarotonga via Auckland NZ where you’re able to utilise this ‘free stop over city’ on your way to The Cook Islands.
 This means if your flight does stop in NZ you can travel the second leg of your flight at a later date and visit NZ for a few days before flying on to Rarotonga.
 I have enjoyed a NZ and Rarotonga holiday a couple of times.
 Why not, if your flight is passing through either way?

-I’m a Club Jetstar member and for $49 a year I have access to the best flight deals a few times a year especially their birthday sale mid April.
-I usually try to have my airfare saved for and ready to buy by this time of year.
+I’m a Club Jetstar member and for $49 a year I have access to the best flight deals a few times a year especially their birthday sale in May.
+I usually try to have my airfare saved for and ready to buy at this time of year.
 Virgin Airlines and Air New Zealand also have great prices at this time of year so I keep an eye on all 3 with flight alerts through airline Apps.
 I personally use Hopper and SkyScanner .
 I love them because you can see prices for your requested flights in graph or calendar form, making it easy to see when the cheapest flights are.

 Do you have an airline credit card offering frequent flyer points?
 They’re well worth using to pay bills and groceries just to earn points.
 By doing this I’m able to earn enough points after 2 years to get 2 free flights.
 If you can get a new credit card (not an additional card but to replace your old one) with frequent flyer points connected, sometimes they will offer a bonus 80,000 points if you spend a